Camp Australia

 Such ideas feature in the educational approach of the Reggio Emilia educational project.
 Instead of relegating artmaking to Friday afternoons as a fun activity to fill in time after ‘real learning’ has happened, the arts are valued as a visual language whereby both children and adults collaboratively engage in arts experiences to construct knowledge and foster children’s cognition, problem-solving, risk-taking and communication across all learning domains.
 When the arts are centralised in the curriculum, children are respected as active protagonists in learning experiences that empower them to explore, investigate and learn through the “hundred languages” (Cooper, 2012).

-The Poem, “No Way: The hundred is there” written by Malaguzzi, advocates for children’s right to engage fully in rich, holistic, playful and expressive learning and demands that adults empower and extend children’s learning opportunities through all of the senses rather than limiting children’s potential.
+The Poem, “No Way: The hundred is there” written by Malaguzzi, advocates for children’s right to engage fully in rich, holistic, playful and expressive learning and demands that adults empower and extend children’s learning opportunities through all of the senses rather than limiting children’s potential

 The child